 Should you stop eating pineapples during your period?

 You don’t have to stop eating pineapples while you’re on your period.
-Just remember to eat them moderately while menstruating, unless you want to make your period flow heavier or.
+Just remember to eat them moderately while menstruating, unless you want to make your period flow heavier.
 Or try for yourself if they help against menstrual cramps!

-Other food that can make your period flow heavier:
+Other foods that can make your period flow heavier

-In case you’re are looking into other foods to eat to increase your menstrual flow, here’s a couple more for you to try:
+In case you’re are looking into other foods to eat to increase or induce your menstrual flow, here’s a couple more for you to try:

-Papaya has quite the similar effect as pineapples have.
+Papaya has a similar effect as pineapples have.
 It will help with the contractions of the uterus, possibly inducing a period or increasing your menstrual flow.